Samaritan (film): Production

+Writing

-In February 2019, it was announced that MGM had acquired a spec script by Bragi F. Schut titled Samaritan to be co-produced with Balboa Productions.
+In February 2019, it was announced that Metro-Goldwyn-Mayer had acquired a spec script by Bragi F. Schut titled Samaritan to be co-produced with Balboa Productions.
 Schut had written the screenplay prior to adapting the story in a series of graphic novels published by Mythos Comics.
 In September 2019, Julius Avery joined the production as director.

+Casting

 In February 2019, it was announced that Sylvester Stallone would star in the titular role and also act as producer.
 In February 2020, Martin Starr, Moisés Arias, Dascha Polanco, Pilou Asbæk, Javon 'Wanna' Walton, Jared Odrick and Michael Aaron Milligan joined the cast in supporting roles.
 In March 2020, Natacha Karam joined the cast of the film but did not appear in the finished film.

+Filming

 In September 2019, filming was scheduled for a 2020 start date in Atlanta.
 Filming was confirmed to have commenced by February 26, 2020.
 On March 14, the production went on hiatus due to the COVID-19 pandemic.
 By October 8, 2020, filming had resumed.

+Music

 Jed Kurzel and Kevin Kiner composed the film score, with former previously collaborating with Avery on Overlord (2018).
 Lakeshore Records released the soundtrack.